 Meet the current fellows in the Occupational and Environmental Epidemiology Branch and learn about research training opportunities.

-Bryan Bassig, Ph.D., joined the Occupational and Environmental Epidemiology Branch (OEEB) as a predoctoral fellow in August 2012 as part of the Yale/NCI Training Program in Cancer Epidemiology, and became a postdoctoral fellow in June 2015 and was promoted to Research Fellow in June 2016.
+Bryan Bassig, Ph.D., joined the Occupational and Environmental Epidemiology Branch (OEEB) as a predoctoral fellow in August 2012 as part of the Yale/NCI Training Program in Cancer Epidemiology. .
+He became a postdoctoral fellow in June 2015 and was promoted to Research Fellow in June 2016.
 Dr. Bassig received his M.P.H. degree in chronic disease epidemiology from the Yale School of Public Health in 2010, and his Ph.D. in environmental cancer epidemiology from Yale University in 2015.
 His dissertation research focused on evaluating the etiology of non-Hodgkin lymphoma in East Asia using data from prospective cohort and case-control studies, with an emphasis on benzene exposure and susceptibility and intermediate endpoint biomarkers.
-As a postdoctoral fellow in OEEB, Dr. Bassig is working with Qing Lan, M.D., Ph.D., M.P.H., senior investigator, OEEB, Nathaniel Rothman, M.D., M.P.H., M.H.S., to investigate the molecular epidemiology of lymphohematopoietic malignancies in Asia and the health effects associated with a wide range of environmental and occupational exposures, including trichloroethylene, benzene, and air particulates.
+Dr. Bassig is currently working with Qing Lan, M.D., Ph.D., M.P.H., senior investigator, OEEB, and Nathaniel Rothman, M.D., M.P.H., M.H.S., senior investigator, OEEB, to investigate the molecular epidemiology of lymphohematopoietic malignancies in Asia and the biologic and resulting health effects associated with a wide range of environmental and occupational exposures, including trichloroethylene, benzene, diesel engine exhaust, and other air particulates.
 Prior to joining OEEB, Dr. Bassig held research positions at the Yale School of Public Health and the Philadelphia Department of Health.

 Yufei Dai, Ph.D., M.S., joined the Occupational and Environmental Epidemiology Branch (OEEB) as a visiting fellow in December 2014.
 Dr. Dai received her Ph.D. in toxicology from the Chinese Center for Disease Control and Prevention, Beijing, China in 2005 and an M.S. in biochemistry from the Jilin University, China in 1997.
 Dr. Dai is a professor in the Institute of Occupational Health and Poison Control, China CDC.
 Her research is focused on the harmful effects of environmental and occupational chemicals, particularly on the immunological biomarkers and pathogenesis of hypersensitivity dermatitis induced by occupational exposure to trichloroethylene.
 Dr. Dai is conducting research in OEEB on the molecular epidemiology study of workers exposed to diesel exhaust and carbon black in China.
 Her primary mentors are Qing Lan, M.D., Ph.D., M.P.H., and Nathaniel Rothman, M.D., M.P.H., M.H.S., both senior investigators, OEEB.